 If the death occurs elsewhere and was expected, the doctor who attended the deceased during their final illness can certify the cause of death.
-He or she will give you the following:
+They will issue the Medical Cause of Death Certificate.

 Arrangements may be made by a funeral director.
 Most funeral directors have a chapel of rest where the deceased will be laid before the funeral.